howonlee/howonlee.github.io/_posts/2020-12-26-Abstraction%20As%20Gambling.md

 title: Program Abstraction as Gambling
 ---

-Program Abstraction as Gambling
----

-Note: I hope I don't insult any gambling folks by the comparison or offend anyone with real gambling problems.
+<sub><sup>Note: I hope I don't insult any gambling folks by the comparison or offend anyone with real gambling problems.
+Those are of course much more serious.</sup></sub>

 Abstraction exists, even if folks don't always agree about what it is.
 It is a stable term, if not a stable thing, which can be talked about.